Exploring the Great Outdoors: 4 Best State Parks for Camping in Florida

 1. This park offers a rich mix of history and natural beauty along the banks of the historic Suwannee River.

-2. Ideal for canoeing, bird watching, and exploring historic sites.
+2. It is ideal for canoeing, bird watching, and exploring historic sites.

 Central Florida